Backend Development

 }

-// Called when all retries are exhausted
+// Optional: called when all retries are exhausted

 // Log failure, notify admin, etc.